-Anavictoria Avila is a Clinical Teaching Fellow in the Policy Advocacy Clinic at Berkeley Law.
-She works on the clinic’s national campaign to eliminate debt imposed on youth and families by the juvenile court system.
-Avila joins PAC from the East Bay Community Law Center, where she served as an Education Advocate and Clinical Instructor at the Education, Defense and Justice for Youth Clinic (EDJY).
-At EDJY, she trained and supervised law students while providing holistic representation to system-impacted youth in special education, expulsion, and juvenile court proceedings.
+Anavictoria Avila is a Clinical Supervisor at Berkeley Law’s Policy Advocacy Clinic (PAC) where she supervises law and policy students for PAC’s national campaign to eliminate juvenile court debt imposed on youth and families.
+Anavictoria supports the clinic’s campaigns in the Southwest states, Illinois, and in the U.S. Territories.
+She joins PAC from the East Bay Community Law Center, where she represented youth as an Education Advocate and Clinical Instructor at the Education, Defense and Justice for Youth Clinic (EDJY).
+At EDJY, she trained and supervised law students while providing holistic representation to youth in special education, expulsion, and juvenile court proceedings.

-Before EDJY, Anavictoria was the outreach coordinator for the Illinois Coalition for the Fair Sentencing of Children at Northwestern’s in-house clinic, the Children & Family Justice Center (CFJC).
+Before EDJY, Anavictoria advocated for youth justice as an outreach coordinator at Northwestern Law School’s Children & Family Justice Center (CFJC) in Chicago.
+Through this role, she supported the Illinois Coalition for Fair Sentencing of Children in their legislative campaigns.
 Anavictoria graduated in 2018 from Northwestern Law School, where she did five semesters of clinic practice with CFJC.
-Her experience covers the multiple facets of youth justice advocacy, including education advocacy, disability rights, trial advocacy, post-conviction litigation, expungement, clemency, immigration crossover issues, community collaboration and grassroots organizing.
+Her experience covers the multiple facets of youth representation, including trial advocacy, post-conviction litigation, clemency, immigration crossover issues, education defense, and community collaboration through grassroots organizing.

 Anavictoria earned her B.A. in American Studies from U.C.
-Berkeley, with an emphasis in violence and youth development, and a minor in art practice.
+Berkeley, with a concentration in violence and youth development, and a minor in art practice.
 She is an artist at heart, and in her free time, she paints murals and teaches painting classes in the local community.

 Courses During Other Semesters